roberttalucena/exercises-desoft1/README.md

 # Configure tsconfig.json file
 Update the tsconfig.json file.
-At the end, your tsconfig.json file must be equal to the following text..
+At the end, your tsconfig.json file must be equal to the following text:
 ```js
 {
   "compilerOptions": {